StiglCZ/engine/readme.md

 #### Contributing

 If you choose to contribute.. you have to go according to the (mainly)syntax standards.
 Keep those spaces aligned!
 Also, don't add 5 dependencies because you feel like it.
 The engine is lightweight, and personally I wouldn't use openal if there was anything else supporting good 3d audio(because it takes over 5Megs of ram), but I had to.
 Use the cppstdlib if you need to :)

+#### Why does this project use partly python?

+Sadly, blender only supports extensions made in python.
+If they ever release better variant, I will make sure to update this repo, if I will still be maintaining it that time.
+If you see this in a tar archive and the repo is long gone, I am propably not maintaining it anymore